 ORSA stress tests are based on extreme events with an associated probability of 1 in 200 years.
+Reverse stress tests are also included which assess the impact at greater severities.
 These events have been set through the Company's own analysis of historic risk events.

-This stress testing has identified that the Company is most exposed to the longevity risk associated with its annuity contracts, property risks associated with lifetime mortgages and reversions and the second order impact of interest rates on SCR coverage ratio (driven primarily by the increased Risk Margin following an interest rate fall).
+This stress testing has identified that the Company is most exposed to falls in interest rates (primarily driven by the impact of SCR change), property risks associated with lifetime mortgages and reversions and increases in the illiquidity spread associated with valuation of lifetime mortgages.

-Section C7 details a sensitivity analysis of key risks to which the Company is exposed.
+Section C.7 details a sensitivity analysis of key risks to which the Company is exposed.
 The results of this analysis demonstrate that the Company remains sufficiently capitalised in each of the risk scenarios.